RithvikBurri/medical_image_analysis/README.md

 # Medical Image Classification with YOLOv8

 Interactive Python project applying the YOLOv8 object detection model to classify brain MRI scans into four categories: **Pituitary**, **Meningioma**, **Glioma**, and **No Tumor**.
-This project investigates the potential of general-purpose computer vision models in the medical imaging domain.
+Developed and tested in Jupyter Notebook, this project investigates the potential of general-purpose computer vision models in the medical imaging domain.

 ## Purpose